-Every day, price we are confronted with countless decisions.
-Some of these decisions require immediate attention—should I have a salad for lunch, thumb or a hamburger?
-Others loom over us, patient with questions of how and when to resolve these dilemmas further complicating the situation.
+Every day, we are confronted with countless decisions.
+Some of these decisions require immediate attention—should I have a salad for lunch, or a hamburger?
+Others loom over us, with questions of how and when to resolve these dilemmas further complicating the situation.
 Should I stay in this relationship?
 Is this treatment working for me, and if not, what should I do?

 As women, we often have so many things competing for our attention; it can feel tremendously gratifying to cross a particular dilemma off our to-do list.
 Making a choice and taking decisive action can be one of the most effective ways of minimizing stress.